What is Machine Learning? How it Works?

-The calculation of false negative and false positive culminates into a total error.
-After that, it has to be tested and put to generalization mode by putting the algorithms into the hypothesis’s model to produce in the new data.
+The calculation of false negatives and false positives culminates in a total error.
+After that, it has to be tested and put into generalization mode by putting the algorithms into the hypothesis’s model to produce the new data.

 This process not only simplifies the whole ordeal but creates the accommodation of the hypothesis.
-Layer the classification algorithm is fed to the system; the classifiers are stated below.
+The layer classification algorithm is fed to the system; the classifiers are stated below.

 - Discreet classifiers: It puts the highest searched material on top of the algorithm as it points out the material with high potential.